cannawen/discord-moderator/README.md

   - In-house splitting mode also stops when Canna says `Radiant` or `Dire`
 - `Reset in house` or `Take me to lobby` moves members in `Radiant` and `Dire` to `Lobby`
 - `There is an imposter among us` or `/amongus` slash command triggers [Dota 2 x Among Us](./AmongUs.md) game mode
+- `Start discussion timer` sets a 10-minute timer with 5 and 1 minute remaining warnings
+  - `Stop/Cancel` or `Stop/Cancel discussion timer` cancels the remainder of the timers

 ## Clips and Streaming